 As a travel writer, I spend an inordinate amount of time on the road.
-To give you just a taste, earlier this year, I spent more than a month in Kraków for Lonely Planet.
-After that, I left for the United States and a writing project on the Great Lakes for nearly two months.
+To give you a taste, earlier this year I spent a month in Kraków for Lonely Planet.
+After that, I left for the United States and a writing project on the Great Lakes for another two months.
 It can feel nonstop sometimes (and this year has been relatively light compared to last year).

 I’m not complaining.
-I love my life and I feel good on the road.
-The thing is, though, I rarely travel for my own pleasure.
-Almost everywhere I go is part of a writing or research assignment about a place chosen by someone else.
+I feel good on the road.
+The thing is, though, I rarely travel for pleasure.
+Almost everywhere I go is part of a writing assignment about a place chosen by someone else.

 Leipzig turned out to be extremely cool.
-Irena turned in a nearly flawless race (a highly respectable 65th in the category of “Fitness Women”) and the weather was perfect.
-I’d accidentally chosen a hotel that was fairly far (10km) from the city center, so my bike came in handy for moving from place to place (and like all German cities, Leipzig has some beautiful bike trails).
+Irena turned in a flawless race and the weather was perfect.
+I’d accidentally chosen a hotel that was far (10km) from the city center, so my bike came in handy for moving from place to place (and like all German cities, Leipzig has some beautiful bike trails).

-And here’s how the rest of it went: From Prague, I first drove east to the Czech-Polish frontier town of Český Těšín/Cieszyn, where the national border runs straight through the center of the city.
-I love bi-polar border towns like this one, where cultural identities and loyalties bleed seamlessly into one another.
+And here’s how it went: From Prague, I first drove east to the Czech-Polish frontier town of Český Těšín/Cieszyn, where the national border runs straight through the center of the city.
+I love bi-polar border towns, where cultural identities and loyalties bleed seamlessly into one another.
 The city had been on my list for an extended stopover for several years.
 (Last year, I had the chance to visit another divided border town, České Velenice/Gmünd, and wrote about it here).

-A short aside on borders: all that time waiting patiently at crossings on this trip stimulated a lot of thinking on my part about borders in general.
+A short aside on borders: all that time waiting patiently at crossings on this trip stimulated a lot of thinking about borders in general.
 First off, a rebuke to any Brexit-friendly friends or anyone else working to undermine the EU’s commitment to the free movement of people: be careful what you wish for.
-The EU’s greatest achievement, in my opinion, has been to eliminate so many pointless crossings between member states, and I genuinely hope and pray it stays that way.
+The EU’s greatest achievement, in my opinion, has been to eliminate so many pointless crossings between member states, and I genuinely hope it stays that way.